callme-pantera/CSL-Prototype/README.md

 This is not a tutorial or guide, just a documentation of my work and progress, the way I approach it.
 I want to mention that you don’t have to follow every step exactly as I did.
 I’ll be documenting everything, including some details that may not be strictly necessary.
 <br><br>
 The documentation for the entire project can be found [here](/documentation/README.md) or in the **documentation** folder at the top of the page.
-Additionally, if you would like to read through and understand my troubleshooting process, you can find it [here](/troubleshooting/TS-proxmox-laptop-issue.md) or in the **troubleshooting** folder at the top of the page as well.
+Additionally, if you would like to read through and understand my troubleshooting processes, you can find them in the **troubleshooting** folder at the top of the page as well.

 <br>